"When the World's Fair came to South Australia..."

 'International exhibitions’ celebrated the works of human minds and hands.
 Adelaide’s commemorated the 50th anniversary of settlement, and honoured Queen Victoria’s jubilee.
 A riot of patriotism/imperialism riddled its course with the pomp and jingoism of the period.
 The purpose-built building, the six-month exhibition, and the uses and fate of the building complete this collective memory of a now-absent building.
 This 380-page, multi-authored, well-illustrated volume is a collaboration between the Architecture Museum, School of Art, Architecture and Design, University of South Australia, the Professional Historians Association (SA), History SA and Crossing Press, Sydney.

-For launch on 28 November by the Lord Mayor of Adelaide
+Launched on 28 November by the Lord Mayor of Adelaide

 A LEGAL COHORT:

 South Australia’s legal community and the First World War

 The war-time experiences of lawyers, articled clerks, law students and law clerks in the armed forces and on the home front – well over 100 people at a time when about 200 practising certificates were issued each year.

 ISBN 978 1 876906 05 4